 Hudsonville Ice Cream started as a farmers' co-op for milk

 The ice cream that carries Hudsonville’s name didn’t begin with ice cream at all.
-It began in 1895 as a dairy cooperative, a way for local farmers to pool their milk and get it to market together.
-Making and selling ice cream came almost thirty years later, in 1926, when the Hudsonville Creamery turned its cream into a sideline that would outlast the milk routes.
+It began in 1895 as a dairy cooperative.
+That was a way for local farmers to pool their milk and get it to market together.
+Making and selling ice cream came almost thirty years later, in 1926.
+The Hudsonville Creamery turned its cream into a sideline.
+That sideline would outlast the milk routes.

-By 1940 the creamery had a steady lineup of six flavors, and the list tells you it was a different era of taste: orange pineapple, butter pecan, tutti frutti, plus the familiar vanilla, chocolate, and strawberry.
-A longtime employee named Dick Hoezee bought the cooperative in 1946 and moved the operation a short way south to Burnips, the little crossroads in Allegan County where it grew into a regional favorite people drove out of their way to buy.
+By 1940 the creamery had a steady lineup of six flavors.
+The list tells you it was a different era of taste: orange pineapple, butter pecan, tutti frutti, plus the familiar vanilla, chocolate, and strawberry.
+A longtime employee named Dick Hoezee bought the cooperative in 1946.
+He moved the operation south to Burnips in Salem Township.
+That crossroads is where it grew into a regional favorite.
+People drove out of their way to buy it.

 The brand has wandered around West Michigan ever since, even as the name stayed put.
-In 2003 new owners moved production again, this time to Holland, where they built the large modern plant that now turns out Hudsonville pints and scoops for stores across the state.
-The company still runs as a family business and still leans on cream and milk from nearby farms — the same idea those 1895 farmers had, just at a much bigger scale.
+In 2003 new owners moved production again, this time to Holland.
+There they built the large modern plant that now turns out Hudsonville pints and scoops for stores across the state.
+The company still runs as a family business.
+It still leans on cream and milk from nearby farms.
+That’s the same idea those 1895 farmers had, just at a much bigger scale.

-So the name on the carton is a town in Ottawa County, the recipe traces back to a 1926 creamery, and the freezer it ships from sits in Holland.
-For a state that takes its ice cream seriously, that’s a respectable amount of history packed behind a single scoop of butter pecan.
+So the name on the carton is a town in Ottawa County.
+The recipe traces back to a 1926 creamery.
+And the freezer it ships from sits in Holland.
+Michigan takes its ice cream seriously.
+That’s a respectable amount of history packed behind a single scoop of butter pecan.

 Sources